ajeyln/kodekloud_devops_learning/git_beginners/01_git_introduction.md

 There are two types repositories in git

 #### 1. Local Repository

 + The local repository is own local machine which we have direct access.

-It consists of three stages < p>
+It consists of three stages

 a. **Working area** - In this stage,the files are not handled by git and these files are also referred to as "untracked files". <br />
 It is where we can add new content or modify/delete content in file.

 b. **Staging area** - The files in this stage will soon be commited.
 Git knows what is going to change between the current commit and the next one. <br />

 c. **commited file** - We can commit our changes in order to add version control to the project.

 ![Local Repository stages](./images/local_repo.jpg)